LuminessaMedia/gen-docs/IQuestions.md

 * How do you engage other teams?
 * Teams in other time zones?
 * Reporting chain?
+* Promotions
+* How big will the team be?
+* Where is the managed SOC based?

 ## Job Specific Questions